Office of the Superintendent of Financial Institutions

 Line to fill out __________________________________________________________

-I confirm that I have performed my duties without regard to any personal considerations or to any influence, interest or relationship in respect of the affairs of my client or employer that might impair my professional judgment or objectivity.
+I confirm that I have performed my duties as Appointed Actuary without regard to any personal considerations or to any influence, interest, or relationship in respect of the affairs of my client or employer that might impair my professional judgment or objectivity.

-I confirm that my ability to act fairly is unimpaired and that there has been full disclosure of the methodology used to derive my compensation to all known direct users of my services.
+I confirm that my ability to act fairly is unimpaired and that there has been full disclosure of the methodology used to derive my compensation (and/or my firm’s compensation, if applicable) to all known direct users of my services as Appointed Actuary.

-Due to its sensitive nature, the "Disclosure of compensation" may be included in a cover letter to OSFI and other Canadian regulators rather than as part of the AAR.
+Due to its sensitive nature, the “Disclosure of compensation” must be included in a separate cover letter to Sheldon Selby, Actuarial Division at OSFI and, on request, to other Canadian regulators with reference to the cover letter made in the relevant section of the AAR.

 The Appointed Actuary Report is expected to disclose the reporting relationships and dependencies of the Appointed Actuary.